facebook/docusaurus/docs/api-site-config.md

 }
 ```

-`footerIcon` - url for a footer icon.
+`footerIcon` - URL for a footer icon.
 Currently used in the `core/Footer.js` file provided as an example, but it can be removed from that file.

 `gaTrackingId` - Google Analytics tracking ID to track page views.